In first full day in office, Biden tackles multiple crises

 Roosevelt, like Biden ended up facing a crisis in his first days in office – in his case, a banking collapse – that was different from what he expected when he began his campaign.

 “When Biden started running for the presidency, he articulated all the things he thought he and the Democratic Party and the country should be doing,” said Eric Rauchway, a historian and author of “Winter War: Hoover, Roosevelt, and the First Clash Over the New Deal.”
 “He’s not going to do any of those.
-He’s dealing with the bad vaccine rollout … It’s obviously become a priority and been forced upon him in a way he wouldn’t have chosen.”
+He’s dealing with the bad vaccine rollout. . . .
+It’s obviously become a priority and been forced upon him in a way he wouldn’t have chosen.”

 In some ways, Rauchway added, Biden’s early days and weeks may be guided as much by the landscape that Trump left him than his own affirmative plans.